 R3 controls the overall current for the entire LED bank, and may be calculated by using the above mentioned formula, for the shown design the result may be calculated as:

 R3 = 1.25/0.35 x 12 = 0.29 Ohms

 Wattage = 1.25 x 0.35 x 12 = 5.25 watts, here 0.35 is the current through each LED string, 12 is the number of strings, and 1.25 is the fixed reference as specified by the IC LM338 datasheet.

 With a little effort you can skip the LM338 stage by modifying your existing SMPS unit to any desired maximum current limit, as per the specs of the LED, the entire procedure may be learned below:

-In cases where the supply voltage is restricted to 5V, and the intended applications requires a PWM control of the LEDs through a mosfet, the following circuit can be suitably used for the same.
+In cases where the supply voltage is restricted to 5V, and the intended applications requires a PWM dimming control of 12V LED bank or strips through a mosfet, the following circuit can be suitably used for the same.

 As we can see, the above configuration is identical to the first one, barring the addition of the voltage booster stage between pin3 of the IC 555 and the mosfet gate.

 Here a couple of diodes and capacitors effectively raise the pin3 PWM level from 5V peak to 10V peak, this becomes imperative since a mosfet is being used for the regulations, and mosfets do not respond optimally with gate voltages lower than 9V.

 The shown mosfet gate voltage booster stage can be also applied with PWM outputs that may be derived from an Arduino board or other MCUs.